DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/area-series.md

 // import { AreaSeries } from '@devexpress/dx-react-chart-bootstrap4';
 ```

-You can import the themeless plugin if you want to use custom components:
+You can import the themeless plugin to use custom components:

 ```js
 import { AreaSeries } from '@devexpress/dx-react-chart';